We truly rely on Commencement volunteers to ensure the day’s event runs smoothly and the atmosphere is enjoyable for our graduates and their guests.

 Program distribution - Distribute event programs to guests as they enter the Events Center.
 Prior to ceremony, distribute programs on graduating-student chairs on event level.

 - Disability services - Help guests with physical limitations and/or disabilities.
-This assignment includes: providing a wheelchair escort to guest seating, directing guests to the elevator, setting up chairs on the concourse for disabled guests, assisting guests off the shuttle bus, and assisting Parking Services staff in the drop off zone in front of the Events Center.
+This assignment includes: providing a wheelchair escort to guest seating, directing guests to the elevator, and setting up chairs on the concourse for disabled guests.

 - Student services - This role is a two-part task: student check-in and student usher.

-- Student check-in: distribute name cards to undergraduate students as they arrive for the ceremony; assist with straightening caps, gowns and stoles; and corral graduating students in the check-in area behind the stage.
+- Student check-in: distribute name cards to undergraduate students as they arrive for the ceremony; assist with straightening caps, gowns and stoles; and gather graduating students in the check-in area behind the stage.

 - Student usher: guide graduates into ceremony seating, direct marshals to seating and flag placement and manage the division between guests and graduates.